 In-Person Launch at Unit 44

+We’re delighted to say that the in-person launch of Channel Issue 10 will take place in Unit 44 on Thursday 23 May from 7.00pm–9.00pm.
 We’re delighted to be partnering with this beautiful DIY space in Stoneybatter, managed by the Kirkos Ensemble, who have created Unit 44 as an open-minded, affordable hub for music and cultural production that might otherwise be unable to find a home in Dublin – check out their work here.

 The event will feature readings by Issue 10 contributors, alongside a performance from musical guest Ellie O’Neill.
 Bespoke refreshments inspired by this issue’s contents will be provided by our 2024 Publishing Intern, artist and chef Emily Iseult Duggan.